 Korg is a well known company for most musicians.
 Their main focus is on the manufacturing of electronic musical instruments like keyboards, but they also specialize in making guitar effects and tuners.

 This clip-on tuner ranks a little bit higher than Snark.
-It has a better build quality, highly adjustable double ball-joint backlit LCD display with a very usefull auto sleep mode for battery saving.
+It has a better build quality, highly adjustable double ball-joint backlit LCD display with a very useful auto sleep mode for battery saving.
 It also has a relatively smaller margin of error when measuring notes, which is to be expected for the higher price.
 You can use either piezo sensor or the mic to tune the guitar, and you’ll need a standard CR2032 battery (included) to run it.

 Should I get one?
 Yes.
 If you’re looking for a good, relatively cheap long-term tuner – look no further.